-The ground state properties of the CrBFA phase diagram are yet to be clarified.
 It was soon noted that the CrBFA and MnBFA $x$ vs. $T$ phase diagrams look very similar, with the suppression of $T_{\text{SDW}}$ depending only on $x$ \citep{thaler_physical_2011}.
 Indeed, both Cr and Mn induce a crossover from an itinerant to a more localized form of magnetism \citep{kobayashi_carrier_2016,clancy_high-resolution_2012} and, as in MnBFA, it is suggested that the Fe-SDW and Cr-Néel fluctuations compete for the ground state \citep{sefat_absence_2009,marty_competing_2011,filsinger_antiferromagnetic_2017,zou_competitive_2021}.
-Disordered magnetism, however, was only observed in MnBFA \citep{inosov_possible_2013}.
-Recently, a spin glass state is suggested in Cr substituted CsFe$_2$As$_2$ and Cr was found to be a poor hole dopant \citep{2023_Li_spinglass_CsFe2As2}.
-This phenomenology suggested that as in the MnBFA phase diagram, charge doping is not a relevant tuning parameter for CrBFA.
-The Cr effects on the electronic structure and correlations in CrBFA thus require clarification.
+Similar effects are caused by Cr-substitutions in Ni-doped BFA \citep{Gong_LuoDai_2018_Cr-NiBFA_XRD,Zhang_LuoDai_2015_Cr-NiBFA_neutron,Gong_LuoDai_2022_Cr-NiBFA_ARPES} as well as in P-substituted BFA \citep{Wenliang_LuoDai_2019_P-CrBFA_QCP}.
+Disordered magnetism, however, is only observed in MnBFA \citep{inosov_possible_2013}.
+In addition, the role of Cr as a hole dopant is observed in Ni-doped BFA \citep{Gong_LuoDai_2018_Cr-NiBFA_XRD} but recent angle-resolved photoemission spectroscopy (ARPES) experiments of Cr-substituted CsFe$_2$As$_2$ do not support hole doping caused by Cr \citep{2023_Li_spinglass_CsFe2As2}.
+All this phenomenology suggests that, as in the MnBFA phase diagram, the Cr effects on the electronic structure and correlations in CrBFA require clarification.

 This work is dedicated to understanding hole doping and electronic correlations in CrBFA.
-We performed angle-resolved photoemission spectroscopy (ARPES) experiments and density function theory in combination with dynamical mean-field theory (DFT+DMFT) calculations of the excitation spectra of Ba(Fe$_{1-x}$Cr$_{x}$)$_{2}$As$_{2}$ ($x=0.0$, $0.03$ and $0.085$, hereafter called the BFA, Cr$3\%$ and Cr$8.5\%$ materials, respectively).
+We employed ARPES experiments and density function theory in combination with dynamical mean-field theory (DFT+DMFT) calculations of the excitation spectra of Ba(Fe$_{1-x}$Cr$_{x}$)$_{2}$As$_{2}$ ($x=0.0$, $0.03$ and $0.085$, hereafter called the BFA, Cr$3\%$ and Cr$8.5\%$ materials, respectively).
 Our results show that Cr is an effective hole dopant, as in the case of K substitution \cite{2008_Liu-Kaminski_KBFA}, with the DFT+DMFT calculations capturing the experimentally observed changes in size and shape of the hole and electron pockets.
-Hence, the suppression of $T_{\text{SDW}}$ in CrBFA is similar to that of MnBFA, irrespective of the action of Cr as a hole dopant.